 - At the completion of fueling you will be asked to sign the receipt and then you will be given a copy of the fueling receipt with the total gallons and airplane registration number noted.

-- Payment for your fuel is accomplished by taking your receipt to Brian Wynkoop at the airport office.
+- Payment for your fuel is by taking your receipt to Brian Wynkoop at the airport office.
 Payment is by cash or check only.
 Mr. Wynkoop does not offer credit card services in an effort to keep the fuel prices lower.